Garfield Heights, Ohio: Public safety

 The city maintains its own police and fire departments.

 The city has a network of emergency warning sirens.
 The sirens are routinely tested at noon on the first Saturday of every month.
 A Community Emergency Response Team is in place.
 Garfield Heights uses traffic signal preemption.

-Recreation
+In 2021, at the direction of Mayor Matt Burke and newly appointed Chief Mark Kaye, the city began a comprehensive Crime Reduction Plan.
+Ohio Governor Mike DeWine awarded $1.3 Million to the Garfield Heights Police Department through the Ohio Violent Crime Grant Reduction Program.
+The Garfield Heights Police Department installed a city-wide camera surveillance system, the Flock system, a comprehensive Drone Unit and most effectively, a Target Enforcement Unit.
+By 2023, the Garfield Heights Police Department reported a reduction of 33%.

+Parks and recreation

 The Dan Kostel Recreation Center is located on Turney Road at the Civic Center complex and includes an outdoor swimming pool open during summer season only and an indoor ice skating rink.

 Garfield Park Reservation, part of the regional Cleveland Metroparks system, is located in the Northeast corner of Garfield Heights on its border with Cleveland.